Maine fisherman’s drowning was an accident, medical examiner rules

 The medical examiner’s report revealed that Crane died of drowning, which has been ruled accidental, according to Department of Marine Resources spokesman Jeff Nichols.

-Nichols said the Marine Patrol officers investigating Crane’s death found no witnesses who saw Crane go into the water on the morning of July 28, so what caused the drowning is not clear.
+Nichols said the Marine Patrol officers investigating Crane’s death found no witnesses who saw Crane go into the water on the morning of July 28, so the cause of the drowning is not clear.

-Marine Patrol has concluded their investigation.
+Marine Patrol has concluded its investigation.

 Follow the Bangor Daily News on Facebook for the latest Maine news.